STEM & ICT

 The aim of our Science Technology Engineering and Maths teaching at Hanford is to encourage a wide interest in the world around us and to understand the relevance of science in everyday life.
-To build analytical skills, develop logical problem solving, spark intellectual curiosity and encourage the use of data driven evidence.
+The girls build their analytical skills, develop logical problem solving, engage in intellectual curiosity and learn to use data as evidence.

 All pupils have Science lessons in the labs.
 The youngest, Years 3 and 4, have an introduction to the subject and begin to learn their way around the lab and how to use the equipment.
 They also have nature lessons, where the girls learn to look at the changing environment around them.

 The need for sound mathematical skills is considered to be an essential requirement for every girl at Hanford.
-An understanding of Numeracy is an invaluable life skill that that our girls will need to draw on throughout their lives., mathematics plays a major role in the school curriculum.
+Numeracy is an invaluable life skill underpinning everything from managing a bank account to running a company.
 We encourage girls to develop good basic skills which will enable them to move through the school with increasing confidence and a sense of achievement.

 From Year 5 each year group is streamed and there is then some further setting for mathematics.
 This allows us to concentrate on raising the level of mathematical attainment of every pupil, but still challenge the mathematically more able and allowing them to move forward at a more rapid pace.

-Extra Individual lessons are offered to the more able in preparation for scholarship examinations and for those who need some reinforcement for Common Entrance.
-There is also extra help for any pupil who is struggling to grasp the basic concepts both from the Learning Support Department and the extra mathematics teacher.
+Extra individual lessons are offered to the more able in preparation for scholarship examinations and for those who need some reinforcement for Common Entrance.

-The purpose of ICT at Hanford School is to enable all girls grasp the academic potential of Information Technology.
-From everyday applications such as using search engines for a geography project and Microsoft Office for a presentations to more involved graphic design software and coding to program a robot.
+The purpose of ICT at Hanford School is to enable all girls to grasp the academic potential of Information Technology.
+This ranges from everyday applications such as using search engines for a geography project and Microsoft Office for a presentation to more involved graphic design software and coding to program a robot.